Drazape/SymP/README.md

 # Description
 This script smartly overwrites directories by symlinking the whole directories (unlike `cp -r --symbolic-link` that only symlinks the files), while conserving the unique parts of the target (unlike `ln -s`)

-This means that if there are 2 directories that have the same name and child files, they will be symlinked as a whole, meaning that any changes to that directory (in either the source or target) after-wards would also appear in the other places
+This means that if there are 2 directories that have the same name and child files (i.e., the directory is a *pure* subset), they will be symlinked as a whole
+Meaning that any changes to that directory (in either the source or target) after-wards would also appear in the other places
 This is just like doing `ln -s`, but recursively based on the rules above

 Additionally, if `--blend` is used, symlinked files inherit the permissions and ownership of their new parent directory